Discover joy.

 Depression Help

-Depression can be treated, and we want to help you.
-The first step is reach out to us and ask for help.
-When you take that first step – and we know that for some people it’s a very difficult thing to do – we will treat you with empathy and kindness.
+Depression is treatable.
+The first step is to reach out to us and ask for help.
+When you take that first step – and we know that for some people it’s a complicated thing to do – we will treat you with empathy and kindness.
 Your feelings are real.
 You’re not crazy, your feelings aren’t “dumb” or “stupid.”
 You never have to justify how you feel – to us or anyone else.

 When you’re ready, we’ll be here to help you.